stephan-gh/fontawesome-svg-sprite-generator/README.md

 ```

 #### Transforming SVG with streams
-A bit more effort is needed if you'd like to transform the generated SVG with other Gulp plugins:
+A bit more effort is needed if you would like to transform the generated SVG with other Gulp plugins:

 ```js